dougeby/IntuneDocs/intune/skycure-mtd-connector-enable.md

 # Enable Skycure Mobile Threat Defense in Intune

-To enable the Skycure mobile threat defense (MTD) connection in Intune, you should have already configured the [Intune Connector in the Skycure console](skycure-mtd-connector-integration.md).
+To enable the Skycure Mobile Threat Defense (MTD) connection in Intune, you should have already configured the [Intune Connector in the Skycure console](skycure-mtd-connector-integration.md).

 ## To enable the Skycure MTD connection in Intune